 Stand-alone emergency medical travel insurance is provided by the MEDOC plan and by insurance issued by numerous insurance companies, banks, and credit card companies.
-In choosing appropriate emergency medical travel insurance, the first question to consider is whether you want a policy to cover a single trip (if you expect to make only 1-2 trips in the next 12 months) or a multi-trip policy that will cover an unlimited number of trips (up to a specified maximum number of days per trip).

-In addition to price, you should consider the specifics of each policy:
+In comparing insurance policies, in addition to price, it is very important to consider the specifics of each policy:

 - 1. Who is the "first payer"?
 In other words, if you have a major claim and are enrolled in a group insurance plan such as UBC/Sun Life, is the claim applied to your Sun Life extended health insurance before the additional emergency medical travel insurance you have purchased pays out any money?
-The travel insurance offered by BCAA, as well as most banks and credit card companies, requires that your claims must first be submitted for payment to your Sun Life plan.
-The BCAA insurance only covers eligible expenses not paid by your Sun Life insurance.
+The travel insurance offered by BCAA, as well as most banks and credit card companies, requires that your claims must first be submitted for payment to your UBC/Sun Life plan.
+The BCAA insurance only covers eligible expenses not paid by your UBC/Sun Life insurance.
 This means that your UBC/Sun Life extended health lifetime maximum is not protected and you are likely to receive limited benefit from BCAA travel insurance and plans like it. - 2.
 Is trip cancellation and trip interruption coverage included in the insurance? - 3.
 For what period of time (e.g., 90 days, 180 days) must pre-existing medical conditions be stable for there to be coverage under the insurance? - 4.
-Do you want to purchase just emergency medical travel insurance, or do you also want additional in-province extended health insurance to supplement the coverage provided by the UBC/Sun Life insurance?
+Do you want to purchase just emergency medical travel insurance, or do you also want additional in-province extended health insurance to supplement the coverage provided by the UBC/Sun Life insurance? - 5.
+Do you prefer a single-trip policy (if you expect to make only 1-2 trips in the next 12 months) or a multi-trip policy that will cover an unlimited number of trips (up to a specified maximum number of days per trip).

 MEDOC travel insurance is an annual plan that covers an unlimited number of trips that are either 17 or 35 days' duration or less, depending upon which option is selected.
 (For an additional fee, longer trips can be covered.).
 It includes trip cancellation and interruption insurance, is the first payer for out-of-province emergency medical expenses, and has a 90-day stability clause (rather than the 180-day stability period required by a number of other companies).
-As of mid-2018, more than 300 UBC emeriti and their spouses had MEDOC travel insurance.
+As of May 2021, approximately 180 UBC emeriti and their spouses had MEDOC travel insurance.

-Additional information about the MEDOC plan may be found at https://www.johnson.ca/travel/medoc/splash-en.jspx or call 1.866.606.3362.
+Additional information about the MEDOC plan may be found at UBC Emeritus College (johnson.ca) or by calling 1.866.606.3362

-Comparing Travel Insurance Plans MEDOC Travel Insurance vs. Johnson and RTO Combined EHC/Travel Insurance
+Comparing Travel Insurance Plans MEDOC Travel Insurance vs. the Johnson and RTOERO Combined EHC/Travel Insurance Plans

-There are several important differences between the MEDOC stand-alone travel insurance plan and the Johnson and RTO plans which combine EHC and travel insurance.
+There are several important differences between the MEDOC stand-alone travel insurance plan and the Johnson and RTOERO plans which combine EHC and travel insurance.